 When you have selected the keywords with the most potential for generating targeted traffic, it’s time to work out the angle that you or your content creators will use to incorporate those keywords into content.
 Not all topics are created equal.
 To dramatically increase your reach, combine your keywords with the most popular and appropriate topics for your audience.

 Use Answer The Public to find topic ideas based on the keywords you have identified.
-This website’s algorithm produces an easy-to-use graphic based on your topic.
+This website’s algorithm produces an easy-to-use graphic and lists based on your topic.
 It’s fast and a great starting point to help you answer the needs of your audience.

 Step 3: Choose the best type of content.